Knight Rider: The Ballad of Stevie and Michael, Part 3

 Epilogue:

 Knight Rider went off the air following this fourth season, although it inspired many and varied knock-offs and spin-offs in the years ahead.
-David Hasselhoff and Catherine Hickland’s love story also ended, albeit less tragically that Stevie and Michael’s, in divorce in 1989.
+David Hasselhoff and Catherine Hickland’s love story also ended, albeit less tragically than Stevie and Michael’s, in divorce in 1989.
 Ms. Hickland remarried in 1992, to another soap opera actor.
 His name?
 Michael E. Knight.

 Really.